By MusicDistribute

 2. Click “Request Access”

-4. Wait 1-7 days for approval
+4. Wait for approval and team access

 If you can’t find your music in their search, wait another day.
 Their indexing is sometimes slow.